 Chatham-Kent's strong ties to the automotive industry in Canada are clear - from festivals and events to heritage stories and artifacts in the community.

 The Gray-Dort Company was the brain child of William Gray of Chatham and his partner J. Dallas Dort of Flint, Michigan.
-At the peak of its popularity in the early '20s, the Gray-Dort company employed 800 people in Chatham and the company's factory was located at the intersection of William Street and Wellington Street in Chatham.
-The company took good care of its employees and built a recreation hall for them.
+At the peak of its popularity in the early 1920s, the Gray-Dort company employed 800 people in Chatham, where the company's factory was located at the intersection of William Street and Wellington Street.

 Gray Dort Fast Facts